 Making a Nomination for Fellow – Some Guidelines

-The deadline for the next round of nominations is Friday 8th June 2018.
-Nominations may be submitted to the office at any time during the year and will be considered at the next available meeting of the Nominations Committee.
+The deadline for the next round of nominations will be Friday 3 December 2021.
+Nominations may be submitted at any time during the year and will be considered at the next available meeting of the Nominations Committee.

 The conferment list of new Fellowships from the previous round can be found here.

 - Suitable nominees